jakelevi1996/aims/scripts/course_1_dei/README.md

 ## Plotting the GP predictive mean and standard deviation

 The mean and standard deviation of the predictive distribution of a Gaussian Process can be plotted using the command `python scripts/course_1_dei/plot_gp_predictions.py`.
-The predictive distributions of 2 different Gaussian Processes (the same 2 Gaussian Processes used for plotting samples from the prior distribution) are shown below:
+The predictive distributions of 2 different Gaussian Processes (with identical parameters to the 2 Gaussian Processes used for plotting samples from the prior distribution above) are shown below.
+Note that, although the first Gaussian Process produces a *prior* distribution which looks like a more plausible explanation for the training data, the second Gaussian Process produces a *predictive* distribution which looks like a much better fit to the training data.

 ![](https://github.com/jakelevi1996/aims/blob/main/scripts/course_1_dei/Results/Protected/Data_and_GP_predictions,_GP___GaussianProcess(prior_mean_func_Constant(offset_3),_kernel_func_SquaredExponential(length_scale_0.1,_kernel_scale_1),_noise_std_0.001).png?raw=true)